DangNhutNguyen/AZOTA-Cheated/README.md

 4. **Navigate to the Console tab** in the Developer Tools.

+5. **Allow pasting in the console (If need)**

+    In some browsers, pasting directly into the console is disabled for security reasons.
+To enable it, type the following into the console first and hit Enter:

+    ```javascript
+    allow pasting
+    ```

-5. **Paste the copied JavaScript code** into the console.
+6. **Paste the copied JavaScript code** into the console.

-6. **Hit Enter** to execute the script.
+7. **Hit Enter** to execute the script.

-7. Once the script is executed successfully, you'll see the message `Removed all - Done by NGUYEN HUYNH DANG NHUT` in the console, confirming that all event listeners have been removed.
+    Once the script is executed successfully, you'll see the message `Removed all - Done by NGUYEN HUYNH DANG NHUT` in the console, confirming that all event listeners have been removed.

-8. **Error Handling**:
+9. **Error Handling**:
    - If the script encounters an error while removing the event listeners, it will display an error message in the console:
      `An error occurred: Could not remove event listeners.
 Error details: [error details]`.